OCIPOC/courses-and-books/python-data-structures/book/sorting-and-selection.md

 # Sorting and Selection

 ## Introduction
 Sorting algorithms put elements of the input into an order.
 Efficient sorting is important for [search](https://en.wikipedia.org/wiki/Search_algorithm) and [merge](https://en.wikipedia.org/wiki/Merge_algorithm) algorithms.
-The output of sorting satisfies two conditions: output is in [monotonic](https://en.wikipedia.org/wiki/Monotonic_function) order, and is a [permutation](https://en.wikipedia.org/wiki/Permutation) of the input
+The output of sorting satisfies two conditions: output is in [monotonic](https://en.wikipedia.org/wiki/Monotonic_function) order, and is a [permutation](https://en.wikipedia.org/wiki/Permutation) of the input.

 ## Merge Sort
 Merge Sort creates a binary tree with the heigh=<em>log(n)</em>.
 Each level of the binary tree is sorted and merged to the sorted output.
 Merge sort is a [divide and conquer](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm) algorithm and most implementations produce a [stable sort](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability).